 Bhaisajyaguru, the Medicine or Healing Buddha, has been one of the most popular of these archetypal figures, revered in India, Tibet, China, Korea and Japan.
 Meditating on the Healing Buddha is a tool for harnessing our natural healing energies, and because compassion is a prime motivation for engaging in any Buddhist activity, it’s also a tool for helping others to heal.

 This is not a substitute for conventional or alternative medical practices and procedures.
-It’s not faith healing, based upon a belief in divine intervention where conventional/alternative medicine is dismissed.
-Nor does it fall under the category of spiritual healing, the belief in divine energy.
+It’s not faith healing, based upon a belief in divine intervention.
+Nor does it fall under the category of spiritual healing, the belief in mystic energy.
 As I see it, there is nothing divine or supernatural about this.
 It’s an aid to natural healing, tapping into the energies of thought and emotion, a tool for strengthening the power of the body to heal itself, which the body is designed to do.
 Healing the mind, as well.

 Meditation on the Healing Buddha often involves visualization: you visualize yourself becoming the Healing Buddha.
 Chanting the Healing Buddha mantra is a meditation practice that may or may not involve visualization.
 The mantra is derived from the Bhaisajyaguru-vaiduryaprabharaja Sutra (“Healing Buddha Sutra”) and although you will see various spellings, it basically goes “TAD-YA-THA OM BHE-KAN-ZAY BHE-KAN-ZAY MAHA BHE-KAN-ZAY RAZA SA-MUN-GA-TAY SOHA.”